 The new Clinical Trials Regulation aims to simplify and streamline the approval of clinical trial in the EU.
-The main characteristics of the regulation include: a streamlined application procedure via a single entry point, the EU portal; a single set of documents to be prepared and submitted for the application as well as simplified reporting procedures that will spare sponsors from submitting broadly identical information separately to various bodies and different member states; a harmonized procedure for the assessment of applications for clinical trials, which is divided in two parts.
-Part I is assessed jointly by all member states concerned.
-Part II is assessed separately by each member state concerned; strictly defined deadlines for the assessment of clinical trial applications; and the involvement of the ethics committees in the assessment procedure in accordance with the national law of the member state concerned but within the overall timelines defined by the Clinical Trials Regulation.
+The main characteristics of the regulation include: a streamlined application procedure via a single entry point, the EU Clinical Trials Information System; a single set of documents to be prepared and submitted for the application as well as simplified reporting procedures that will spare sponsors from submitting broadly identical information separately to various bodies in different EU Member States; a harmonized procedure for the assessment of applications for clinical trials, which is divided in two parts.
+Part I is assessed jointly by all EU Member States concerned.
+Part II is assessed separately by each EU Member State concerned; strictly defined deadlines for the assessment of clinical trial applications; and the involvement of the ethics committees in the assessment procedure in accordance with the national law of the EU Member State concerned but within the overall timelines defined by the Clinical Trials Regulation.